sixeyed/docker4.net/lessons/section-02/02-02-packaging-pre-built-apps.md

 ## Check the database

-When you see the Thank You page, the data is in SQL Server.
+When you see the _Thank You_ page, the data is in SQL Server.

-That container doesn't publish any ports, but we can run a SQL query inside the container to see the data.
+The database container doesn't publish any ports, but we can run a SQL query inside the container to see the data.

 _Query the prospects table in the database:_